-Tips on Nurturing Your Child's Social-Emotional Development
+Tips for Promoting Social-Emotional Development

 Relationships are the way babies come to know the world and their place in it.
 They provide the loving context necessary to comfort, protect, encourage, and offer a buffer against stressful times.
 It is through relationships that young children develop social emotional wellness, which includes the ability to form satisfying relationships with others, play, communicate, learn, face challenges, and experience emotions.
 In addition, nurturing relationships are crucial for the development of trust, empathy, compassion, generosity, and conscience.

 To learn more, browse our tips on promoting children’s healthy social-emotional development from birth to three.

 Elaine is feeding her 8-month-old daughter Jessica some cereal.
 Jessica grabs the spoon out of her hand and proceeds to feed herself.
 Elaine almost grabs the spoon back, but instead, waits to see what will happen next.
 Jessica’s try at feeding herself is a little slow, and very messy, but she manages to get a few spoonfuls into her mouth.
 Elaine sees that Jessica is really involved in trying to feed herself, and also notices that Jessica is not actually getting too much food in her mouth.
 Her solution?
 She gets another spoon, and offers Jessica cereal herself to supplement her daughter’s efforts.

 What Elaine did might seem simple, but it can be pretty hard.
 It takes time to slow down, and carefully look at, or observe, what your child is doing, in order to learn what the behavior might mean.
 In this case, Jessica was saying, “Hey, I want to try to feed myself with a spoon!
 I can do it!”
 Elaine had to be willing and able to take the time, put up with some mess, and find a way to respond to Jessica’s needs both for food (nutrition for her body) and for a chance to try something new (nutrition for her mind).